Perekhod/QT_project_chat/README.md

 5. The class is used to combine a server-side name, password, and socket into one entity.

+6. add db (22.08)

+7. add log.h (11.09)

-6. ps.
+8. ps.
 Why on github some lines have dropped, in my visual studio everything is exactly :)

-7. add db (22.08)